I am passionate about art, travel, and finance. When I can, I try to share what I've learned throughout the years.

 The newest home on the street dates to 1836.
 By the late 1800s, the character of Elfreth's Alley had changed in the wake of the city's industrialization.
 Gone were the tradespeople working out of their homes.
 Instead, the buildings were stuffed with factory workers, usually more than one family per dwelling.

 About midway down the alley is the Museum House, which is open Thursday through Sunday during the summer months.
-The museum is at 124-126 Elfreth's Alley, in buildings which were once the homes of dressmakers, and has been restored to a colonial-era appearance inside.
+The museum is at 124-126 Elfreth's Alley, in buildings that were once the homes of dressmakers, and has been restored to a colonial-era appearance inside.

 The cost is very inexpensive—$3 for adults and $2 for children.
 Walking through the museum really gives you a sense of how tiny these homes are inside.
 There are also guided tours of the alley available through the museum, but we didn't take one.